Igorpetinik/android_device_samsung_a31/README.md

 Copyright (C) 2024 The LineageOS Project

-Device configuration for Galaxy A31.
+Device Tree for Samsung Galaxy A31.
 =========================================

 The Galaxy A31 is a mid-range smartphone from Samsung.